1300 364 858

 • Hardness

-All stored water (tanks) will have some degree of bacteria present.
-You can organise for a complete bacteria water test through your local council.
-Your local Pristine Water Systems operator can advise what is required.
-But, if you have water storage tanks, then we recommend installing a filter/ultraviolet system which will remove cysts and 99.99% of all bacteria from your water instead of paying for a water test to show that you will have bacteria in your tank.
+But if you have water storage tanks, then we recommend installing a filter/ultraviolet system that will remove cysts and 99.99% of all bacteria from your water instead of paying for a water test to show that you will have bacteria in your tank.

-Just because your water is clear, does not mean it is healthy to drink!
+Just because your water is clear does not mean it is healthy to drink!

 Yes.
 We can conduct a test on any water source.